pymc-devs/pymc/docs/source/contributing/developer_guide.md

 #### Random methods in numpy
 There is a lot of complex logic for sampling from random variables, and because it is all in Python, we can't transform a sampling graph further.
-Unfortunately, Aesara does not have code to sample from various distributions and we didn't want to write that our own.
+Unfortunately, PyTensor does not have code to sample from various distributions and we didn't want to write that our own.

 #### Samplers are in Python
-While having the samplers be written in Python allows for a lot of flexibility and intuitive for experiment (writing e.g. NUTS in Aesara is also very difficult), it comes at a performance penalty and makes sampling on the GPU very inefficient because memory needs to be copied for every logp evaluation.
+While having the samplers be written in Python allows for a lot of flexibility and intuitive for experiment (writing e.g. NUTS in PyTensor is also very difficult), it comes at a performance penalty and makes sampling on the GPU very inefficient because memory needs to be copied for every logp evaluation.